Why does sterling silver tarnish?

 How to clean sterling silver after it has been tarnished

 If you were unfortunate enough not to catch this article in time to know all the ways of protecting your silver and it has already been damaged, no fear, there is still some semblance of hope for saving your jewelry.
 The easiest way to get rid of tarnish is by going to a jeweler as they have equipment that can be used to replenish your jewelry.
 If you would rather try your hand at the replenishing yourself, or if the damage is not that far gone for you to bring it to a jeweler, we have some other recommendations.
 Comparable to the anti-tarnish cloth is the polishing cloth that is made specifically for the cleaning of silver.
 There is also the option of a silver wash, which is you washing your silver in a hot, soapy water and using a toothbrush to clean the hard to reach areas.
-You must immediately dry the sterling silver with a clean, lint free cloth to prevent spotting from occurring.
+You must immediately dry the sterling silver with a clean, lint-free cloth to prevent spots from occurring.

 Do not clean sterling silver with baking soda or toothpaste

-Baking soda is a household cleaning god, so it is understandable that it is one of the recommended cleaning agent when it comes to repairing tarnish.
+Baking soda is a household cleaning god, so it is understandable that it is one of the recommended cleaning agents when it comes to repairing tarnish.
 It may be tempting to try, but, D-O-N-T. Have you felt how hard and grainy the baking soda is?
 Your sterling silver is delicate and will be damaged and scratched if you use baking soda to clean it.
 It would be tragic for you to use the baking soda to clean tarnish from your jewelry, only to have the tarnish replaced by scratch marks.
-The options on this list are cost effective and proven.
+The options on this list are cost-effective and proven.
 Be sure to try them out and give us your feedback.